Plarpoon/Red/README.md

 ## Usage

 Using EvilBunny is simple!
-Once you have cloned this repository and installed the required NuGet packages, simply createe the `config.yaml` file with your bot token.
+Once you have cloned this repository and installed the required NuGet packages, simply createe the `config.yaml` file with your bot token and database password.
+Be also sure to open the Dockerfile and uncomment the password environmental variable adding a proper one for your database.
 Then, run the bot and use the `help` command to see a list of available commands.
 You can also use the `help [command]` command to see detailed information about a specific command.

 ## Contributing